Kernavė: The church

 During the 1980s, on the initiative of Monsignor Česlovas Krivaitis, the churchyard was repaired, new gates were built and the altar and interior were restored.
 The churchyard is decorated with Stations of the Cross, arranged by the artist Jadvyga Grisiūtė.
 In the churchyard there are two monuments built to commemorate the 600th anniversary of Christianisation and the 700th anniversary of the first mention in written sources of the name of Kernavė.
-The first monument depicts a hearth and a sword, the transition from Paganism to Christianity; the second, a knight with a sword standing between the city gates, the main part of the town Coat of Arms.
+The first monument depicts a hearth and a sword, the transition from Paganism to Christianity; the second, a knight with a sword standing between the city gates, the main part of the town's coat of arms.
 Millstones are incorporated into the structures of both monuments.
 The grave of the priest, writer and promoter of the history of Kernavė, Nikodemas Švogžlys-Milžinas is near the monument commemorating the 700th anniversary of Kernavė.

 In the church there are several valuable pieces of art.
 The altar, two paintings, two sculptures, a small altar, three glasses and the bell are listed.
 The Neo-baroque altar is in the side nave.
-In its center is the painting Maria, on its sides are columns and sculptures of St. Peter and Saint Paul.
-Another five smaller sculptures depict St. Mary, two angels and two saints.
+In its center is the painting Maria, on its sides are columns and sculptures of Saint Peter and Saint Paul.
+Another five smaller sculptures depict Mary, two angels and two saints.
 All the sculptures belong to the Baroque style.
 The polychromatic architectural details of the altar are imitation marble, their features are bronze.

 The painting Marija Škaplierinė (canvas, oil, metal, 220 × 120 cm) is on the altar in the central nave.
 It was painted in 1816 and depicts the Mother and Child, God the Father, and the Holy Spirit (a dove).
 The painting The Holy Family (canvas, oil, 143 × 104 cm) comes from the 18th century.
 The painting shows the Mother and Child and a lamb.
-In the background is St. Joseph; above are angels.
+In the background is Saint Joseph; above are angels.
 The composition is asymmetric, and has several lines of perspective.

 Other pieces of art include a small altar from the early 19th century, two glasses from the beginning of the 19th century, one glass from the beginning of the 18th century, and a bell from the 17th century.
 The bell is made of brass, 45 cm in diameter, cast in Vilnius in 1667.
 In the 1980s, thanks to the efforts of Monsignor Ceslovas Krivaitis, a non-traditional presbytery was constructed, and the surroundings were cleaned up.